civetweb/civetweb/docs/UserManual.md

 "client" to identify the client.
 When "open" is called, the argument table additionally contains the "request_info" table as defined above.
 For the "data" handler, an additional field "data" is available.
-The functions "open", "ready" and "data" must return true in order to keep the connetion open.
+The functions "open", "ready" and "data" must return true in order to keep the connection open.

 Lua websocket pages do support single shot (timeout) and interval timers.